Art Fund

 Design that meets people where they are

-We’re now beginning to roll out the new identity in step with our updated tone of voice – and while there’s still more to come, I’m proud of how far we’ve come already.
-It’s the most cohesive, flexible and expressive identity Art Fund has had – and it’s built to welcome more people in.
+We’ve rolled out the new identity in line with our updated tone of voice, and while there’s more to come, I’m proud of how far we’ve already travelled.
+It’s the most cohesive, flexible and expressive identity Art Fund has had — and it’s built to welcome more people in.